 - Uses a brushless motor which will last longer

-- Takes 4 to 5 hours to charge
+- It takes 4 to 5 hours to charge

 - Weighs only 5.07 pounds

-- Comes with the soft roller bar that works great on bare floor
+- Comes with the soft roller bar that works gmore extendedreat on bare floor

 - Lightweight and versatile vacuum you can use inside your home or vehicle

 - A flexible hose extends reach and usability